jvmiert/visage/readme.md

 ## Approach

-# Notes
+# Want to work on
-- I think tracks are not being removed yet.
-When we stop sending tracks, remove them from tracklocals
+- When we disconnect, we need to remove them from Redis room
+    - Properly leave the room when closing the connection
+- Implement room limit

 # Current approach (30-03-2021)